AlbertRapp/tidychatmodels/README.md

 ## User: 2 + 2 is 4, minus 1 that's 3,
 ## Assistant: Quick maths!
 ## User: Make it cooler!
-## Assistant: Everyday man's on the block!
+## Assistant: Everyday man's on the block, smoke trees.
 ```

 Ah yes, that’s much cooler.
 But beware, this sent the whole chat again